SAP-docs/btp-task-center/docs/40-administration/connect-sap-ariba-and-sap-task-center-d26b525.md

         The *Token Service URL* is the same for both SAP AribaBuying and SAP AribaSourcing.

-    4. To request the activation of the application on the SAP Ariba Developer Portal, provide the following information to the SAP Ariba Technical Support:
+    4. To request the activation of the application on the SAP Ariba Developer Portal, please create a Service Request with SAP Ariba Support and provide the following information to the SAP Ariba Technical Support:
         -   The *Application key* of the application, created on the SAP Ariba Developer Portal

         -   The product that the request is for \(SAP AribaBuying or SAP Ariba Sourcing\)